aloy/qqplotr/README.md

 Details
 -------

-The functions of this package, implemeneted as Stats from `ggplot2`, are divided into two groups: (1) Q-Q and (2) P-P plot.
+The functions of this package, implemeneted as Stats from `ggplot2`, are divided into two groups: (1) Q-Q and (2) P-P plots.

 Both groups are composed of three functions: *point*, *line*, and *band*.
 Those Stats complement each other when drawn together, but they may also be plotted independently.